ASTM C136 Sieve Analysis Explained (Procedure, Calculations, and Automation for CMT Labs)

-ASTM C78/C78M: Standard Test Method for Flexural Strength of Concrete (Using Simple Beam with Third-Point Loading) is the reference test that geotechnical and CMT firms use to measure this property.
+ASTM C78/C78M: Standard Test Method for Flexural Strength of Concrete (Using Simple Beam with Third‑Point Loading) defines the procedure for determining the modulus of rupture (MOR) of molded or sawed concrete beams.

 | Parameter | Description | Example Field Type in Aldoa |